 Registration for school programs begins in August and can take place anytime during the school year if openings exist.
-Please remember to check bus/school schedules before contacting us to avoid holidays and school activities.
+Please see 'Additional Information' below for more details.

 Contact the staff below to register for their respective programs.
-If you wish to schedule an Interdisciplinary Full-day Field Trip, contact the appropriate staff for one of the programs you’re interested in, and they can help you set up your field trip day.
+If you wish to schedule a Cross-Curricular Full-day Field Trip, contact the appropriate staff for one of the programs you’re interested in, and they can help you set up your field trip day.

 Teachers and chaperones are free.
 A $20 minimum fee will be charged for all field trips.